compsciencelab/pytorchrl/docs/source/code_examples/high_level_code_examples.rst

     python code_examples/simplified_code_examples/run.py agent=sac

-For the possible agents you can train visit the section Algorithms :ref:`available_algorithms` in the documentation.
+For the possible agents you can train visit the section :ref:`Available Algorithms` in the documentation.

 Train On Different Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~